DennisFaucher/grafana101/README.md

 * Prometheus (Another Time Series Database.
 Not covered in Part I)

 ## Installing the core software
-The "Starter Kit" for Grafana dashboards requires the installation of [Grafana](https://grafana.com/oss/grafana/), [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), and [InfluxDB](https://www.influxdata.com/).
+The "Starter Kit" for Grafana dashboards requires the installation of [Grafana](https://grafana.com/oss/grafana/), [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), and [InfluxDB](https://www.influxdata.com/) (aka TIG).
 Telegraf sends metrics to the InfluxDB time series database and Grafana displays the InfluxDB (and other) data as beautiful graphs.

 ## Installation Options
 ### Raspberry Pi OS VM Option
 ![Raspberry Pi Logo](https://github.com/DennisFaucher/grafana101/blob/main/images/rPi-160W.jpeg)

 When I started my journey, I was looking for software that would run in a Raspberry Pi OS VM on top of ESXi-ARM on a Raspberry Pi 4.
-All the feeds to InfluxDB became a bit much for the rPi4 IO bus and the VM would often lock up, so I moved on to a Ubuntu VM on Intel NUC.
+All the feeds to InfluxDB became a bit much for the rPi4 I/O bus and the VM would often lock up, so I moved on to a Ubuntu VM on an Intel NUC.
 If you would like to try this rPi OS VM installation option, there is a great tutorial [here](https://nwmichl.net/2020/07/14/telegraf-influxdb-grafana-on-raspberrypi-from-scratch/).

 ### Ubuntu VM Option
 ![Ubuntu Logo](https://github.com/DennisFaucher/grafana101/blob/main/images/Ubuntu160.png)